-We have entered into an investors' rights agreement, which we have amended from time to time, with certain current or former holders of our common stock, including the EM Trust, and entities affiliated with VMC, of which Antonio Gracias, a member of our Board of Directors, is the Chief Executive Officer, director and majority owner.
+We have entered into an investors' rights agreement, which we have amended from time to time, with certain current or former holders of our common stock, including the Elon Musk Revocable Trust dated July 22, 2003, and entities affiliated with VMC, of which Antonio Gracias, a member of our Board, is the Chief Executive Officer, director and majority owner.
 This agreement provides for certain rights relating to the registration of their shares of common stock.

-• Other Transactions
+Other Transactions